maxleeds/w205/README.md

-Please check your slack channel on how to access AWS instance so you may examine project code without having to install various pieces of software. (rstudio-server port number is 8787)
+Please check your slack channel on how to access AWS instance so you may examine project code without having to install various pieces of software. (rstudio-server is ccessed as http://dnsname:8787)